sophieSpacee/sophieSpacee/spacee-development.md

 # My first year as a software developer

-I started my first year as a developer on a personal project: a software for real estate professionals.
+After 5 years as a workplace consultant, I took a full time training for 6 months to become a full stack developer with OpenClassrooms.
+After I finished my training, I started working on a personal project: a software for real estate professionals.
 This software allows anyone to create a building and fill it up with teams, collaborative spaces and services.
 The end goal is to help companies find the best set up according to their synergies and constraints.
-After a month spent on my project, I got a job at Addworking, a startup company that develops a subcontractor management platform.
+After two months spent on my project, I got a job at Addworking, a startup company that develops a subcontractor management platform.

 ## Week 19 - 12/20/2021